Oracso/CoreData-State-Management/README.md

 Its robust architecture and modular design ensure scalability and seamless integration, keeping it suitable for a myriad of applications across various domains and making it an invaluable asset for any development team.

-My optimized code streamlines and refines **CoreData** implementation, reducing the need for extensive customisation thus allowing developers to concentrate on the core functionality on their projects.
+My optimized code streamlines and refines **CoreData** implementation, reducing the need for extensive customisation and thus allowing developers to concentrate on the core functionality on their projects.